 This is an edited transcript of a conversation held on 27 November 2021 between the artists and Tina Baum, Curator, Aboriginal and Torres Strait Islander Art at the National Gallery.
 Tina Baum is from the Larrakia, Wardaman and Karajarri people of the Northern Territory and Western Australia.

-Judy Watson and Helen Johnson: the red thread of history, loose ends are the combined fourth and fifth instalments of The Balnaves Contemporary Series, on until June 5.
+Judy Watson and Helen Johnson: the red thread of history, loose ends are the combined fourth and fifth instalments of The Balnaves Contemporary Series.
+The exhibition is currently on tour.